 - Mobile-friendly - be functional and usable on mobile devices

-21st Century IDEA requires executive agencies to provide progress reports.
-Each agency that maintains a public website or digital service must report to
+Section 3 of 21st Century IDEA requires executive agencies to report their progress in implementing the website modernization requirements in the Act.
+Each agency that maintains a public website or digital service must report to:

 - Congress on those websites and services, including the cost and schedule of modernization, and